Urban Innovation Grants for Student Organizations

 Proposals will be reviewed by the Mansueto Institute using the following measures:

-• Explicitly Urban: The event or research is related to a topic that is urban in some form.
+• Explicitly Urban: The event or topic is directly related to cities in some way.

 • Alignment with Mission: The event or research is relevant to the Mansueto Institute’s mission and work.